-The spell that caused Natani to need Zen to get a part of his soul copied onto hers, as well as mentally-linking them, considering the caster died using it, was most likely something similar.
+- The spell that caused Natani to need Zen to get a part of his soul copied onto Natani's, as well as mentally-linking them, considering the caster died using it, was most likely something similar.

-Catch Phrase: Natani.
+- Catch Phrase: Natani.
 Sort of.
-She's constantly reminding people of her occupation by saying "as an assassin" so many times it actually gets annoying.
-Whether the artist does this on purpose or if he is seriously unaware of how many times he's had her say it is debatable.
+He's constantly reminding people of his occupation by saying "as an assassin" so many times it actually gets annoying.
+Whether the artist does this on purpose or if he is seriously unaware of how many times he's had Natani say it is debatable.

 The Tigra/Flora Paradox: If you'd hit it you're a furry; if not you're gay.

 - Caught with Your Pants Down: Keith and Natani repeatedly avoid this trope.
 The latest instance, Keith and Natani, both naked (remember, Natani is hiding his body, which is assigned "female" at birth from the group), with Keith being paralyzed, in a inn room that was just set on fire, looks like it might be harder to get away from.
 Mike and Evals recently played this trope straighter.
 Well, sort of straight.

 - Charles Atlas Superpower: The Arms General can deflect throwing knives with his abs!